Massless chiral fields in six dimensions: Six dimensions

 both of which are $1$-form and valued in the Lie algebra $\g$, so that the gauge symmetries of $\omega$ and $\Psi$ can be put into the compact form

-where everywhere $[-,-]_\g$ should be understood as the $\C[y,\bar y]$-linear extension of the Lie bracket of $\g$, and the operator $\sigma_+$ and $\sigma_-^\dagger$ are the operator defined previously ---see \eqref{eq:sigma} and \eqref{eq:def_sigma_dagger}.
+where everywhere $[-,-]_\g$ should be understood as the $\C[y,\bar y]$-linear extension of the Lie bracket of $\g$, and the operator $\sigma_+$ is the operator defined previously ---see \eqref{eq:sigma}.
 Similarly, the reducibility parameters for these gauge symmetries can be simply written as